 , a preservative linked to allergies, lung, neurological and organ toxicity.
 Force of Nature has been given the highest rating by SkinSAFE, the Mayo Clinic's rating system for product safety for skin allergies.
 That evaluation of the Force of Nature ingredients is here

 .
 Force of Nature is gentle enough to use without gloves.
-Last, Force of Nature is an EPA registered disinfectant & sanitize that kills 99.9% of germs*
+Last, Force of Nature is an EPA registered disinfectant & sanitizer that kills 99.9% of germs*

 , including Salmonella, Norovirus, Listeria, STAPH, MRSA, Pseudomonas & Influenza A when used as directed.
-It exceeds the EPA standard as an anti-microbial disinfectant.
-The EPA has designated Force of Nature as suitable for use as a disinfectant in a variety of medical facilities including hospitals.
+It is EPA registered for use in hospitals, ICUs, daycares, schools, gyms, restaurants, veterinary clinics & more.

 How is Force of Nature better than just making a DIY cleaner with vinegar?

-Vinegar is not an EPA registered disinfectant and sanitizer, which means you can't rely on it to kill 99.9% of bacteria and viruses.
+Vinegar has some drawbacks that Force of Nature overcomes due to the chemistry change that the appliance creates.
 Cleaning with regular vinegar damages stone surfaces including granite, marble, travertine, limestone & onyx, while Force of Nature can be used on sealed stone.
 Regular vinegar corrodes grout & rubber over time; Force of Nature does not.
-Vinegar also doesn't have the same cleaning efficacy.
+Vinegar is not an EPA registered disinfectant or sanitizer.
 Force of Nature is just as effective as conventional cleaners including bleach, Formula 409 (on grease), Windex (on glass), Febreze (on odors), Scrubbing Bubbles (on soap scum).

 Is this the same as diluted bleach?

 No, hypochlorous acid is not the same as bleach; it has a different chemical composition than bleach (sodium hypochlorite).
 The formula for sodium hypochlorite is NaOCl and the formula for hypochlorous acid is HOCl.
-Hypochlorous acid is a type of chlorine, but most people don't know that there are actually different types of chlorine.
 Hypochlorous acid is the same substance your white blood cells produce to fight infection.
 And it's so gentle it's used in wound healing, eye care and veterinary care products.
-Hypochlorous acid is a component in bleach - it's the molecule that kills microbes.
-When the pH of bleach is lowered (made acidic) the hypochlorite converts to hypochlorous.
 Bleach is defined as 1) having a pH of 11+ 2) being at a concentration high enough to remove the color from fabric and 3) 99%+ NaOCl; none of these apply to hypochlorous acid.
-An interesting fact is that you need a lot more bleach to achieve the same anti-microbial power as hypochlorous acid.
-The order of magnitude varies by microbe, but overall HOCl is a much more efficient antimicrobial than bleach, so you don't need nearly as much.
-That's why it's used in so many industrial applications where gentleness (on for example on skin, animals, produce) is critical.

 Why hasn’t this been done before?

 Electrolyzed water, the solution that the Force of Nature appliance creates using salt, water & vinegar, is a technology that’s been used in the industrial space for decades.
 However until now, it required huge equipment accessible only to large companies & institutions because it costs $10,000+.
-Force of Nature is the only appliance that makes an EPA registered disinfectant right on your countertop.
+Force of Nature is the first product that allows you to make electrolyzed water on your countertop.